 Highlights: Loyal, Cheerful, Humorous

-The West Highland White Terrier, often referred to as the “Westie,” is an adorable white dog that embodies the spirit of all terrier dogs.
+The West Highland White Terrier, commonly referred to as the “Westie,” is an adorable white dog that embodies the spirit of all terrier dogs.
 They’re lively, confident and playful.
+But more importantly, they only come in a white coat.

-Bred to be underground ratters, the Westie is a surprisingly sturdy and tough dog.
-Their coats are a little rough and they aren’t the fluffiest of dogs.
+Bred to be underground ratting dogs, the Westie is a surprisingly sturdy and tough dog.
+The tenacity was bred into them for their long battles with vermin.
+Their coats are a little rough and they aren’t the fluffiest of dogs, though.

-Among the small terriers, the Westie is one of the most popular and it’s easy to see why they’re still growing in popularity.
+Among the small terrier breeds, the Westie is one of the most popular and it’s easy to see why they’re still growing in popularity.
+They’re small enough to be decent lap dogs, but also have a lively energy that meshes well with older children.

 Highlights: Adaptable, Intelligent, Fun-loving

 Frenchies have skyrocketed in popularity over the last few years.
-According to the AKC, they’re consistently in the top 5 for most popular dog breeds.
+And according to the AKC, they’re consistently in the top 5 for most popular dog breeds.
+Even so, the popularity of the Frenchie is warranted in every way.

 French Bulldogs come in so many colors and coat variations, but the white is the most attractive in my opinion.
-Check out the 8 beautiful colors of Frenchies here.
+If you’re curious about the other colors, check out the 8 best colors of Frenchies here.
+They range anywhere from blue to cream.

-Known for their large bat-like ears and stable temperaments, Frenchies are some of the most adaptable dogs in the world.
-No wonder they’re so hard to resist among owners in America.
+Known for their large bat-like ears and stable temperaments, Frenchies are some of the most low maintenance dogs in the world.
+It’s difficult to not get along with a French Bulldog.
+It’s no wonder they’re so hard to resist among owners in America.

 Highlights: Devoted, Intelligent, Agile

 The Puli is not a dog breed you see every day.
-Despite their white coats, they have unique dreadlocks that simply cannot be mistaken.
-Because of their coat, they’ve been called the “mop dogs.”
+Despite their white coats, they have unique dreadlocks that simply cannot be mistaken for.
+Because of their special coats, they’ve been famously called the “mop dogs.”

-They’re actually great herders with a lot of power.
-Thanks to their undying loyalty, they thrive best when they’re working side by side with their humans.
+Despite their funny looks, the Puli is actually a great herder with a lot of power.
+Thanks to their strong work ethics and unwavering loyalty, they thrive best when they’re working side by side with their humans.

-But don’t let their appearance fool you, Puli dogs are surprisingly agile and athletic, landing them the reputation of being the “acrobat dog of the world.”
+But don’t let their appearance fool you.
+Puli dogs are surprisingly agile, strong and athletic, thus landing them the reputation of being the “acrobat dog of the world.”
+And when they’re in full stride, they really do look like flying white mops.

 Highlights: Lively, Loving, Sweet

 Not all Chinese Crested dogs are solid white.
-Some are black, but mosh have spotted pink skin with highlights of white.
-It’s relatively uncommon to find a solid white one.
+Some are black, blue, apricot and chocolate.
+But most Cresties will have spotted pink skin with highlights of white.
+That said, it’s relatively rare to find a solid white one.

 They get their names because of their amazing hairdo – the “crested” spiky and stylish fur that sits atop their heads.
-These dogs come in two variations.
+They were originally bred to be vermin hunters alongside Chinese sailors, but they’re mainly lap dogs today.

-The “powderpuff” Crested has long silky hair covering the body.
-On the other hand, the hairless only has hair on their heads, ears, chins, legs and tails.
+The Chinese Cresteds come in two distinct variations.
+The “powderpuff” Crested has long yet silky hair covering the whole body.
+On the other hand, the hairless variation only has hair on the heads, ears, chins, legs and tails.

 Highlights: Courageous, Bold, Charming

-The Chihuahua is the national symbol of Mexico (more Mexican dogs here).
-They’re truly small dogs with big personalities.
+The Chihuahua is the national symbol of Mexico (more Mexican dogs here) and undeniably the most popular.
+They’re called small dogs with big personalities for a reason.
 Despite their small stature, they will guard and protect – or at least try.

-Although people claim Chihuahuas aren’t intelligent dogs, I’d argue that they’re much more intelligent than people give them credit for.
-See why here.
+Although people claim Chihuahuas aren’t intelligent dogs, I’d argue that they’re much smarter than people give them credit for.
+It’s just that they have a stubborn personality.
+And often times, a Chihuahua suffers from small dog syndrome.

 Highlights: Loyal, Delightful, Playful

 Within the Terrier Group, the Bedlington Terrier is one of the most graceful and elegant breed.
-Furthermore, they’re probably the most versatile too.
+They don’t look like any dog breed with their curly coats, tasseled ears and pear-shaped heads.
+What’s more, they’re probably the most versatile too.

-Though they were originally bred to help with mining, they do so much more today.
+Though they were originally bred to help with mining operations, they do so much more today.
 Bedlingtons are effective watchdogs, capable athletes and desirable companions.
+It’s their all-around personalities that made them so adaptable.

 In appearance, they’re one of the most unique dog breeds.
-The rugged white coat and loosely hung ears make them stand out among all the breeds in this world.
+The rugged white-like coat can also come in blue, silver, liver and a combination.
+Plus, the loosely hung ears make them stand out among all dogs in this world.

 Big dogs are what the people in this world love.
 It’s not a coincidence that almost all the most popular dog breeds are big dogs.
 With that said, we’ll actually be grouping medium and large dog breeds together for this list.